nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `addtolesson LESSON_INDEX [n/NAME]… [i/STUDENT_INDEX]…`

-* `LESSON_INDEX` is the index of the lesson as displayed in the list.
+* `LESSON_INDEX` is the index of the lesson as displayed in the lesson list.
 * At least one of the optional arguments must be provided.
 There must be at least one name or index.
 * `NAME` must be the full name of a student exactly as shown in the student list.
-* `STUDENT_INDEX` is the index of a student as displayed in the list.
+* `STUDENT_INDEX` is the index of a student as displayed in the student list.

 Examples:
 * `addtolesson 1 n/John Doe` adds `John Doe` to lesson number 1.